Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 Daniel J. McCarthy - Frontier Communications Corp.

 Amy, it's Dan.
 I think we're very happy with the assets we have right now.
-Obviously we think we can do a lot more with the assets as we get the machine really tuned up both on the churn side and on the gross adds side.
+Obviously we think we can do a lot more with the assets as we get the machine really tuned up both on the churn side and on the gross add side.
 So we feel good about the fact that we have 4.5 million households that we can serve with fiber and all the fiber that is in the network that enables a lot of the commercial opportunities that Ken and the team are going after.
 So we feel really good about that.

 We're not really looking to do anything at this point.
 And I think as you look at the back half of the year and you look at some of the offers, they're not really about price.
 There's some interesting value propositions we're bringing to market.
 But the ARPC change really won't – there won't be an ARPC change associated with the offers.
 And there might be opportunities to actually improve the harvest in Legacy by doing things a little bit differently.